How We Can Reduce Gender-Based Violence During COVID-19

 “We know that when emergencies hit, women and girls come last,” says CARE’s Humanitarian Policy Director Susannah Friedman.
 CARE has been thinking about how COVID-19 is going to impact gender based violence (GBV) since early March, when we released the first Gender Implications of COVID-19 report in mid-March.

-In the last 6 weeks, we’ve come a long way.
+We’ve come a long way.
 We’re not just thinking about the implications of COVID-19 for GBV; we’re taking steps to prevent it.
 CARE is working to prevent and respond to GBV during the COVID-19 pandemic in 24 countries around the world.

 What are we doing?

 Supporting women directly.
 In Ecuador, the team developed a virtual support mechanism for people stuck at home that provides orientation to prevent GBV, in addition to psychosocial support to persons with COVID-19.
 5,000 people in Palestine and 4,217 people in Peru have gotten information about how to get help if they experience GBV.

 Keeping attention on the issue.
 Honduras is using their existing advocacy and messaging platforms around domestic workers rights and gender equality and social norms to include messaging on COVID-19 and GBV.